-Prerequisite(s): Teacher or Education Assistant certification, or enrolled in the HSW Program or a graduate of the HSW Program
+Prerequisite(s): Teacher or Education Assistant certification, or enrolled in the HSW Program or a graduate of the HSW Program strategies and present various methods for adapting and modifying curriculum.
+Special focus will be given to literacy and numeracy development and skills.

-HSW-213 Curriculum Foundations
+HSW-213 CURRICULUM FOUNDATIONS